SeeWatson/views_redirect_relationship/README.txt

 This relationship allows for Views to include fields from the redirect itself and its connected node, as can be seen in the included default views.

+To use the module, you need only add a relationship within the views interface.
+The documentation for how to do this can be found at siteroot/help/views/relationship.

 Versions